TRAVEL & WINE EXPERIENCES AROUND THE WORLD

 Rambutan Lane, Phum Wat Damnak

-Sala Bai Hotel and Restaurant School
+Sala Bai Hotel and Restaurant School.

 Sala Baï Hotel and Restaurant School | A vocational training school for underprivileged young Cambodians.
 Skills such as hospitality, wine training, cooking, bartending, room service, room presentation, table setting are taught.